danish4101/danish4101.github.io/readme.md

-# Portfolio Pages
+# Personal Portfolio Pages

 ## Instructions

-Create a personal portfolio page using HTML and CSS and deploy it to [GitHub Pages](https://pages.github.com/).
-Please refer to the documentation on GitHub for detailed instructions!
+Welcome to my personal portfolio page!
+This repository contains the code and assets for my online portfolio, showcasing my skills, projects, and more.

 ## Requirements